-The class system that Techland introduced in Dead Island never returned to the original Dying Light.
-However, even though Dying Light features one single character to play the entire game.
-Players have the liberty of mixing the outfits, weapons, skills to optimize their playstyle suitable towards a build.
+Techland’s class system returns in Dying Light 2.
+Players are free to mix the outfits, weapons, and skills to optimize their playstyle for a build.
 There is no class tab or option in Dying Light 2, just in case you are wondering.
-However, the outfits or gear that you get are in four unique roles, rarities and armor ratings.
+However, you get the outfits or gear in four unique roles, rarities, and armor ratings.
 That is why we have curated Best Dying Light 2 Builds that contain ranger, brawler, medic, and tank builds so that you can stick to a playstyle that favors you the most.

 Related: Dying Light 2 Easter Eggs